 Pay close attention to the direction you paint the pieces of your greenhouse.
 Always apply the gilding with the strokes in the same direction.
 This will give it a polished and professional appearance.

-Now that you have your fully assembled and repainted mini greenhouse, what will you put inside?
-It’s pretty small in size, but here are a few ideas for you!
+Now that you have your fully assembled and repainted mini greenhouse ready, it’s time to fill it up!
+What will you put inside?
+It’s pretty small in size, but here are a few greenhouse ideas for you!

 Fill With Mini Succulents

 Isn’t this beautiful?
-I chose to fill my mini greenhouse with succulents.
-It’s the perfect size for small plants too.
+One of my personal favorite DIY mini greenhouse ideas is to fill it up with succulents.
+It’s the perfect size for other small plants too.

-You can leave the top of the greenhouse fully closed, fully open, or partially open.
-How cool is it??
+Well, plants do need air to survive.
+But the awesome design feature that these mini greenhouses have is that you can leave the top of the greenhouse fully closed, fully open, or partially open.

 I love the color it came out to be!
 Isn’t that gold finish gorgeous?